JacobSanford/docker-mariadb-snapshot/docs/quickstart.md

   jacobsanford/docker-mariadb-snapshot:1.x hourly
 ```

-This creates a backup in `/path/to/snapshots/hourly.0/mysql/myapp.gz`.
+This creates a snapshot in `/path/to/snapshots/hourly.0/mysql/myapp.gz`.

 ## Docker Compose Quick Example